mjordan/bagit_indexer/README.md

 ------------------------------
 ```

-To search for Bags that contain a file under `/data` named 'master.tif', run this command:
+To search for Bags that contain a file under `data` named 'master.tif', run this command:

 ```php bagit_searcher.php -q file:master.tif```